-We expect that operating losses could continue in the future as we continue to invest in the growth of our business.
-We believe our existing cash and cash equivalents and restricted cash as of September 30, 2022, along with our JPMorgan Credit Facility described below, will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.
+Operating losses could continue in the future as we continue to invest in the growth of our business.
+We believe our existing cash, cash equivalents and restricted cash as of September 30, 2023, along with our JPMorgan Credit Facility described below, will be sufficient to meet our working capital and capital expenditure needs for at least the next twelve months.

-On October 5, 2021, we entered into a Credit Agreement with a group of lenders led by JPMorgan.
+On October 5, 2021, we entered into a Credit Agreement, as amended on June 6, 2022 and further amended on November 17, 2022, with a group of lenders led by JPMorgan.
 The Credit Agreement provides for a five-year, senior secured revolving credit facility of \$100.0 million with a sub-facility for letters of credit in the aggregate amount of up to \$10.0 million.
-As of September 30, 2022, no amounts have been borrowed under the JPMorgan Credit Facility.
-See Note 9 to our unaudited condensed consolidated financial statements for additional information.
+As of September 30, 2023, no amounts have been borrowed under the JPMorgan Credit Facility.
+See Note 10 to our unaudited condensed consolidated financial statements for additional information.